Baker Boy: Career

+2017–2019: Career beginnings

 In 2017, Baker Boy attracted national attention as the winner of the Triple J Unearthed National Indigenous Music Awards (NIMAs) Competition. releasing the singles "Cloud 9" featuring Kian and "Marryuna" featuring Yirrmal in the same year.
 Both singles were featured in Triple J's Hottest 100 of 2017.

 In 2018, he performed with acts such as Yothu Yindi and Dizzee Rascal.

 He performed as an opening act for American rapper 50 Cent in January 2018, along with A.B.
 Original.

 His third single, "Mr. La Di Da Di" was released in April 2018.
 "Black Magic" featuring Dallas Woods, was released in July 2018.

+The Yolngu rapper also performed at the Riddu Riđđu Festival in Norway in 2018, his first international performance outside of Australia.

 On 25 January 2019, Baker released "Cool as Hell" Two days later, "Mr. La Di Da Di" was voted into Triple J's Hottest 100 of 2018.

 In June 2019, Baker released "In Control".
 On 7 July, Baker Boy appeared on the children's television show, Play School, and performed "Hickory Dickory Dock" as part of NAIDOC Week.

 Baker Boy was the headline act at the opening night of the 2019 Tarnanthi exhibition of Aboriginal and Torres Strait Islander art at the Art Gallery of South Australia on 17 October 2019, performing outside the Gallery on North Terrace, Adelaide.

 Baker made his acting debut in True History of the Kelly Gang, released in cinemas in early January 2019 and later released on streaming service provider Stan from 26 January.

-2020–present: Gela
+2020–2023: Gela

+During the COVID-19 pandemic, Baker spent time in the studio finishing off Gela.
+The time allowed him to focus and take things slow rather than the usual busy back-to-back shows and then straight into the studio schedule.

 On 16 September 2020, Baker began teasing a new song on social media, posting images of himself alongside Dallas Woods and Sampa the Great.
 On 23 September 2020, Baker released the single "Better Days".

 On 25 September 2021, Baker Boy performed as part of the pre-match entertainment at the 2021 AFL Grand Final at Perth Stadium.

 On 15 October 2021, he released his debut studio album Gela, on which he is accompanied by Glen Gurruwiwi's vocals and Kevin Gurruwiwi playing yidaki on the track "Announcing the Journey".

 Baker has performed in televised advertisements for Menulog and for Google.

 Baker performed at the closing ceremony of the 2022 Commonwealth Games in Birmingham, as part of the handover to the Australian hosts of Victoria 2026.

+2024–2025: Djandjay

+In August 2024, Baker released the stand-along single "King".

+In July 2025, Baker announced the forthcoming release of his second studio album, Djandjay.

+In September 2025, Baker Boy released the punk-inspired single "Thick Skin", featuring a "Blak choir" of Thelma Plum, Emma Donovan, Kee'Anh and Jada Weazel.
+He performed in the pre-match entertainment at the 2025 AFL grand final as well as accompanying Snoop Dogg on didgeridoo.